uni/udk/readme.md

 # UI Dev Kit

-UI Dev Kit is a set of Web Components & Custom Elements to build widgets and even web apps in declarative style.
+UI Dev Kit is a set of Web Components & Custom Elements to build widgets and even web apps in a declarative style.

 UI Dev Kit elements have three modes:
 1. Custom Element - `100%` convenience;